Me.jpg

 A new friend!
 (Credit: Kyō Yatate.
 Studio: Gathering)

 As the show begins, a mysterious narrator observes a ball of energy approaching a blue planet.
 The planet is clearly not Earth, and it’s not the cat-shaped planet from Season 2.
-The ball of energy floats along and confronts a bunch of bananas.
+The ball of energy floats along and hovers near a bunch of bananas.
 One of them opens and reveals our hero, Bananya.
 The ball of energy is shocked, commenting on how surprising that was.
 It then touches Bananya and takes the form of a cute little kitten that the narrator names Baby Sweet.

 ZAP!
 (Credit: Kyō Yatate.
 Studio: Gathering)